gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 {{% figure src="using-cargo-generate-for-arduino-uno.png" width="700px" caption="cargo generate with the Rahix/avr-hal-template GitHub repo provides a really quick way of setting up a Rust project for an Arduino board." %}}

-There is a great tutorial on getting Rust working on the Arduino Uno at https://blog.logrocket.com/complete-guide-running-rust-arduino/.
-I was able to get a blinky Rust project built and programming within 5 minutes using that tutorial when developing in the WSL (passing through the Arduino USB device with `usbip`).
+There is a great tutorial on getting Rust working on the Arduino Uno (which uses the ATmega328P microcontroller) at https://blog.logrocket.com/complete-guide-running-rust-arduino/.
+Getting a blinky Rust project built and programming takes about 5 minutes using that tutorial when developing in the WSL (passing through the Arduino USB device with `usbip`).

 {{% figure src="screenshot-of-basic-arduino-app-in-rust.png" width="700px" caption="Screenshot of a bare-bones Arduino app written in Rust (flashing an LED and printing \"Hello\" to the console." %}}